Telematics Guides | Telematics Explained

 You can set up login access levels.
 Make sure you establish a clear password policy to keep telematics data secure within the company.

 Telematics hardware includes tamper-proof connections and automated power-loss alerts.
-This means you’ll get a message as soon as a device is disconnected from a battery or other electric power supply.
+This means you’ll get a message as soon as a device is disconnected from a battery or any other electric power supply.

 Find the best telematics solution for your business